nodejs/node/doc/api/module.md

 added: REPLACEME
 -->

-> The loaders API is being redesigned.
-This hook may disappear or its
-> signature may change.
-Do not rely on the API described below.
+> Stability: 1.1 - Active development

 * `data` {any} The data from `register(loader, import.meta.url, { data })`.
 * Returns: {any} The data to be returned to the caller of `register`.

-The `initialize` hook provides a way to define a custom function that runs in the loader's thread when the loader is initialized.
-Initialization happens when the loader is registered via [`register`][] or registered via the `--experimental-loader` command line option.
+The `initialize` hook provides a way to define a custom function that runs in the hooks thread when the hooks module is initialized.
+Initialization happens when the hooks module is registered via [`register`][].

 This hook can send and receive data from a [`register`][] invocation, including ports and other transferrable objects.
 The return value of `initialize` must be